 Add the plum tomatoes, using your hand to squeeze each tomato into the pot.
 This helps release the juices and gives them a head start on breaking up in the pot.
 Squeeze slowly and gently so you don’t wear it!
 Add all the tomatoes plus all remaining liquid from the can, but discard any basil leaves that may be in the can.
 Add broth or juice, stir to mix evenly and bring just to a boil, then reduce heat and simmer uncovered on medium-low about 30 minutes.
 Stir occasionally to prevent burning.
 Adjust seasoning to taste.

 When mixture appears less chunky and somewhat reduced, turn off heat and use an immersion blender to puree until mixture is as smooth as you like.
 Simmer on low another few minutes to allow air bubbles to disperse and soup to reduce to your preferred thickness.
 If it’s too thick, stir in a bit more vegetable broth.
 Remove from heat and swirl in milk or substitute.
-Ladle into bowls and swirl a drizzle of olive oil over the top of the soup and sprinkle with parmesan and fresh chopped herbs as you like.
+Ladle into bowls and swirl a drizzle of olive oil over the top of the soup and sprinkle with parm-romano cheese and fresh chopped herbs as you like.